psaikido/family.carrollonline.uk/content/paddy.md

 Paddy's cine films digitised most recently by Lell (Imelda).

-Two reels ended up as three big 'vob' files.
-Here they are split up into bite sizes.
+Two reels split up into bite sizes.

 Much improvement could be made to the labels and dates.
 Suggestions to hughie [at] hugle.uk.